-The PSM in Ocean Food Systems is a 12-month degree program where you will holistically examine ocean foods value chains in fisheries and aquaculture, seafood trade, and interactions with marine governance, law, management, and policy.
+The P.S.M. in Ocean Food Systems is a 12-month degree program where you will holistically examine ocean foods value chains in fisheries and aquaculture, seafood trade, and interact with marine governance, law, management, and policy.
 You will earn a UNE degree while benefitting from the expertise of instructors, researchers, and industry professionals throughout the North Atlantic.
-The unique program features team building two-week residencies in Iceland and Maine where students, faculty, and industry partners will identify local to global connections and challenges to study as PSM projects.
+The unique program features team building two-week residencies in Iceland and Maine where students, faculty, and industry partners identify local to global connections and challenges to study as P.S.M. projects.

-- All completed application files will be sent to the PSM program Admissions Committee for review after the priority deadline
+- All complete applications will be sent to the P.S.M. program Admissions Committee for review after the Priority Application deadline.

 For specific academic dates, please view the UNE Academic Calendar.

 The University of New England P.S.M. in Ocean Food Systems participates in the Graduate Centralized Application Service (GradCAS).
 All applicants are required to apply online through this service.

 Completion of Bachelor’s Degree from a U.S. regionally accredited institution, or international equivalent, prior to matriculation.

 - All applicants are required to submit official transcripts from all colleges and universities attended.
 Official transcripts should be sent directly to GradCAS.
 Please see our GradCAS application for additional information and instructions.

 - Minimum cumulative undergraduate GPA of 3.0 is preferred.

 Three (3) letters of reference are required* – submitted via GradCAS